Open Sentences

 An example of an open sentence: x + 3 = 6

-Just like an English sentence, in mathematics a sentence says something:
+Just like an English sentence, a mathematical sentence says something:

 English: